 Would a two-way approach will be a major time challenge?
 Consider using a chatbot to answer common questions and provide immediate interaction even when you’re not online.
 Slush, an organization that holds entrepreneurs’ events, found that their chatbot handled 64% of customer support requests – a huge break for the service department!

 Track Your Digital Marketing Metrics

 Once you’re taking steps to improve your engagement, it’s important to measure the impact those steps are taking.
 Not every strategy works the same way for every company, so don’t be shy about pruning approaches that aren’t working and doubling down on those that are.

-Optimizing your conversion rates requires you to understand the behavior of your audience, provide excellent user experience, and build up your trustworthiness in the eyes of consumers.
+Optimizing your conversion rates requires you to understand your audience’s behavior, provide an excellent user experience, and build up your trustworthiness in the eyes of consumers.
 As you do these things, you can expect people to act on your offers.

 As you gather data on how people respond to your digital marketing, you’ll be able to harness that data to improve your overall eCommerce strategy.
 Don’t overlook the wealth of data available to you from your followers’ profiles and online activity.